How To Work From Anywhere As A Proofreader

 Another style guide you need to have access to is The Associated Press Stylebook, which is available in print and ebook formats.
-It’s often used instead of Chicago because it’s less dense.
+It’s often used instead of Chicago for digital content because it includes more modern uses.
 Both are the top two most referenced style guides, are the industry standards, and are used by major publishing companies.
 You must be familiar with them.

 The Associated Press Stylebook

 Merriam-Webster’s Dictionary (free & can be used offline)